Wondering what community-based marketing is and how to create a community marketing strategy? Then you’re in the right

 Building an online community that’s exclusive to your brand and comfortably far away from all the noise of public social media won’t happen overnight, but it’s definitely an investment worth making.
 Businesses can no longer hope to compete solely on things like price and product selection, and conventional advertising can only achieve so much.
-Instead, they need a community of raving fans that in itself becomes a unique value proposition that more people will be drawn to.
+Instead, they need a community of raving fans that in itself becomes a unique value proposition that draws people in.

 Disciple community management platform helps people build independent, valuable, and trusted communities in a safe space that they own and control.
 Start building your community marketing strategy today with our fully customizable community app.